Facts About The Liver That You Have Never Heard

 If any other organ in the human body were to suffer serious damage, it would almost always need to be replaced.
 The liver is exempt from this, however, as it’s the only major organ that’s able to regenerate almost completely.

 In fact, even if only a quarter of the liver remains, it can grow back to its original size while retaining full functionality.
-This is why people that donate parts of their liver are able to live normal, healthy lives without losing the ability to enjoy their favourite pastimes, from playing sport to checking out the latest mobile casino bonus.
+This is why people that donate parts of their liver are able to live normal, healthy lives without losing the ability to enjoy their favourite pastimes.

 4. It Filters Blood